 Analytical Services is funded 100% from the State's general fund through the Wyoming Department of Agriculture.

 Are there other laboratories in Wyoming that can analyze my samples?

-Other state, commercial and educational laboratories are listed on Analytical Services Internet site.
+Other state, commercial and educational laboratories are listed on the Laboratories in Wyoming tab on this site.
 If you know of other labs or would like your lab listed, please contact the lab at 307-742-2984.

 Can you tell me if my water is safe to drink?

 Analytical Services offers several water analysis programs.
 Based on the chemical and bacteriological analyses we perform, we can make a decision on the water's suitability for human or livestock consumption and lawn & garden or production agriculture irrigation.
 "Safe" is not a term we use.
 Safe implies there is nothing in the water, which could cause harm and unless every possible contaminate known is determined the claim of "safe" could not be made.
 Besides the tests identified in these programs, we can run many others if specific problems or conditions exist.
 Contact the lab if this is the case.

 Can you tell me if my forage is safe to feed?